-Many of my clients come to me wondering about the bankruptcy process.
+Many of my clients come to me wondering about the proper steps to declare bankruptcy and want to know what happens throughout the entire bankruptcy process.
 In response, I have put together a bankruptcy timeline to give you a better understanding of what goes on before, during, and after filing for bankruptcy.

 Your timeline will depend on the type of bankruptcy you file.
 Chapter 13 takes between three to five years, whereas Chapter 7 takes roughly 120 days.
-Below is a general bankruptcy timeline to help you get a better understanding of the process:
+Below is a general bankruptcy timeline to help you get a better understanding of what happens if you file bankruptcy:

 You are required to complete a bankruptcy counseling session with an approved agency within 180 days prior to filing.
 To file bankruptcy in New Jersey, you must have resided in the state or had your principal place of business or assets in the state for the larger part of the past 180 days.
 We need to review your documents about assets.
 Income, expenses, and debts.